giriaryan694-a11y/Paste2Listen/README.md

 For Android users, system features like **Select to Speak** or built-in TTS are recommended.

 ---
+## 📄 Why PDF Reading Is Not Included

+Paste2Listen does **not** support direct PDF reading by design.

+PDF files often contain complex layouts such as:
+- multi-column text
+- scattered paragraphs
+- headers, footers, and side notes

+When converted to speech, this usually results in:
+- incorrect reading order
+- broken sentence flow
+- learner confusion

+For effective listening and understanding, **clean pasted text** is far better than automatic PDF parsing.

+This decision prioritizes **learning clarity over feature quantity**.

+---

 ## 👤 Author
 **Made by Aryan Giri**